enova/pg_fact_loader/README.md

   populate fact table data for every customer: `SELECT customers_fact_merge(customer_id) FROM customers;`.

 10. Enable the configuration for your fact table.
-11. Launch the worker to start continuously processing changes
+11. Schedule the fact_loader.worker() function to run to start continuously processing changes

 ## <a name="full_example"></a>A Full Example